danog/MadelineProtoDocs/old_docs/API_docs_v104/constructors/secureValueErrorFile.md

 ---
 title: secureValueErrorFile
-description: Secure value error file
+description: Represents an issue with a document scan.
+The error is considered resolved when the file with the document scan changes.
 image: https://docs.madelineproto.xyz/favicons/android-chrome-256x256.png
 ---
 # Constructor: secureValueErrorFile